Caramel Corn with Almonds

 Instructions

-• Place the popped popcorn into a shallow, greased baking pan.
-(I used a jelly roll pan.)
+• Pop the popcorn, and pour it into a large bowl.
+Remove any unpopped kernels.
 Sprinkle the almonds on top of the popcorn and set aside.

-• Remove from the heat, and stir in the baking soda and vanilla.
+• Remove from the heat, and stir in the baking soda and vanilla, stirring vigorously to combine.
+Be mindful and aware, as the caramel mixture will bubble and splatter as you do this.

 Notes